mbalsdon/osu-about-me-graph/README.md

 ## Features
 For a list of all customization flags, run `osu_mentions -h`.
 - Gamemode selection (osu, taiko, mania, catch) and user rank selection (i.e. build a graph for users ranked #324 - #727)
-- Rich customization support for graph generation including:
+- Rich customization support for graph visualization including:
     - Rank-range selection, clustering strength, and connection strength (i.e. build a graph where users with ranks #1-#100, #101-#200, etc. are tightly packed in clusters).
     - Node centralization parameters (i.e. group users around the center where more-mentioned ones are pulled closer/farther)
     - All of the other good stuff - edge curvature/width, image size/DPI, legend/label/node customization, and more!